vpapanchev/did-comm-api/README.md

+This README.md is WIP!\
+Links and information might be inaccurate.

 ### Parent project

 This project was developed as a Microservice in the design of the [Interoperable SSI Access Control System](https://git.scc.kit.edu/uwmbv/ssi-acs).